sel6/causal_inference/README.md

 > It contains python scripts for EDA and causal learning.

-## sql_integrate.py and schema.sql
+## Integration

-> contains code to integerate SQL.
+> sql_integrate.py and schema.sql contains code to integerate SQL.

 ## Tests